thoughtworks/talisman/README.md

 3. remove talisman from the central install location ($HOME/.talisman/bin) You will have to manually remove TALISMAN_HOME from your environment variables

+## Uninstallation from a single repository
+When you installed Talisman, it must have created a pre-commit or pre-push hook (as selected) in your repository during installation.

+You can remove the hook manually by deleting the Talisman pre-commit or pre-push hook from .git/hooks folder in repository.

 ## Contributing to Talisman